ifremer-bioinformatics/ifremer-bioinformatics.github.io/index.md

-# SeBiMER in a few words
+# SeBiMER

-*SeBiMER* is the Bioinformatics Core Facility of [IFREMER](https://wwz.ifremer.fr/en/), French National Institute for Ocean Science.
+*SeBiMER* is the Bioinformatics Core Facility of [IFREMER](https://wwz.ifremer.fr/en/), the French National Institute for Ocean Science.

 SeBiMER is in charge of providing a large community of marine biologists with all the requirements (knowledge, softwares and data) to handle small and large scale bioinformatics projects, mostly in the fields of metabarcoding (eDNA), (meta-)transcriptomics and genomes assembly & annotaton.